 Why have carrier screening for Jewish genetic disorders?

-While Jewish genetic disorders vary in severity, those covered in the Jnetics screening services can all be very debilitating, almost all cause shortened lifespan and a few, like Tay-Sachs, are fatal in childhood.
+While Jewish genetic disorders vary in severity, those covered by Jnetics’ screening can all be very debilitating, almost all cause shortened lifespan and a few, like Tay-Sachs, are fatal in childhood.

 Though rare, these conditions are devastating and most lack any effective treatment at this time – and typically occur even when there is no family history.